charles-uno/charles-uno.github.io/_drafts/2017-08-18-badges-bandages.md

 - Compensatory damages are paid to help the family recover.
 - Punitive damages are paid as an admission of wrongdoing.

-The high cost of medical malpractice puts providers under [constant pressure to improve and reform](http://m.hartfordbusiness.com/article/20140428/PRINTEDITION/304249935/hospitals-battle-medical-malpractice-costs).
-Hospital workers are increasingly [trained to avoid errors](http://www.philly.com/philly/business/20151122_Medmal_head_here_in_two_lines_of_36_pt.html) -- and studies suggest that these trainings are [effective](https://www.ncbi.nlm.nih.gov/pubmed/27549442).
+The high cost of malpractice insurance puts providers under [constant pressure to improve and reform](http://m.hartfordbusiness.com/article/20140428/PRINTEDITION/304249935/hospitals-battle-medical-malpractice-costs).
+Hospital workers are increasingly [trained to avoid errors](http://www.philly.com/philly/business/20151122_Medmal_head_here_in_two_lines_of_36_pt.html), and studies suggest these trainings are [effective](https://www.ncbi.nlm.nih.gov/pubmed/27549442).
+By getting their liabilities under control, hospitals are driving down their insurance premiums[^8] -- and saving lives in the process.

+[^8]: Malpractice insurance follows the same principle as home insurance.
+Old wiring can short out and start fires, so houses with old wiring are expensive to insure.
+Updating the wiring in a house is costly and inconvenient, but worth it in the long run -- it lowers the cost of insurance, and reduces the risk of catastrophe.

 ---